 Entities, people, contacts, and addresses DB information are available to any entity of the Agent or Group, including being used to describe other data e.g. the remuneration of BondJames from Entity XYZCorp.
 This use of DB references to describe data is a part of SIM that is natural but powerful and not available in XBRL.

-SIM (Standards Information Model) involving DB data, Folios, Properties, and Property Items (somewhat similar to XBRL Hypercubes, Dimensions, and Dimension members but more flexible and natural with no need for a tuple equivalent and without limits as to numbers anywhere) to describe the data, and BROs (Braiins Report Objects) to store it, provide intelligence, and perform some automatic validation and processing
+SIM (Standards Information Model) involes DB data, Folios, Properties, and Property Items (somewhat similar to XBRL Hypercubes, Dimensions, and Dimension members but more flexible and natural with no need for a tuple equivalent and without limits as to numbers anywhere) to describe the data, and BROs (Braiins Report Objects) to store it, provide intelligence, and perform some automatic validation and processing

 SFR (Semantic Financial Reporting) front end to SIM to provide the Braiins Report Generator, plus Analysis and Validation tools.
 Report Generator formats are compiled into PHP code as part of the process by which Braiins deliver its speed.